The Rundown

 - Slightly higher calories than most

-Instinct Be Natural Recipe Dry Dog Food contains some good grains (brown rice, oatmeal, and barley), and although these grains are gluten-free, if your pup has demonstrated a sensitivity to one of them it may be best to go for something else.
+Instinct Be Natural Dry Dog Food contains some good grains (brown rice, oatmeal, and barley), and although these grains are gluten-free, if your pup has demonstrated a sensitivity to one of them it may be best to go for something else.

 If your dog is healthy and tolerant of grains, though, they add a great source of fiber and energy-packed carbs to this dog food.